Table of Contents 💡

 Presentation basics

 These basics are essential.
 People expect you to follow them.
 Because of that, doing so will not get you any bonus points.
 However, failing to follow the basics will leave a bad taste during your interview.
-Make sure you can check the following basics off of your list.
+Make sure you check the following basics off of your list.

 • Arrive on time.